 3 Reaction Papers (20 points [6.67% of final grade] each): You will be required to write 3 onepage, single-spaced reaction papers throughout the semester.
-The deadlines for the reaction papers are: February 5th, March 19th, and April 23rd.
+The deadlines for the reaction papers are: Thursday, February 2nd, Thursday, March 16th, and Thursday, April 20th.
 Failure to turn in a reaction paper by its due date will result in a 3-point per day deduction.
 The reaction papers are meant to summarize the reading assignment.
 In other words, what were the salient aspects of the day's reading?
 How do they relate to previous readings?

-2 Exams (45 points [15% of final grade] each): The course will have 2 exams in the course of the semester (February 24th and March 26th).
+2 Exams (45 points [15% of final grade] each): The course will have 2 exams in the course of the semester (Tuesday, February 21st and Thursday, March 23rd).
 These will be short answer exams where you will be required to answer 5 questions out of 7.
 While not essay questions, the exam will require you to accurately and concisely explain a concept and/or define a term.

-Final Exam (60 points [20% of final grade]): You will have a final exam (May 9th) that will consist of 2 essay questions.
+Final Exam (60 points [20% of final grade]): You will have a final exam (Saturday, May 6th) that will consist of 2 essay questions.
 The questions will test not only how well you have learned the course material, but also the extent to which you have integrated the knowledge.
 Simply repeating the information will not garner an "A" because it is assumed you will have learned the material.

-Final Paper (60 points [20% of final grade]): 'The final paper for the course is a 5 to 7 page analysis of a single terrorist organization and is due on April 16th.
+Final Paper (60 points [20% of final grade]): The final paper for the course is a 5 to 7 page analysis of a single terrorist organization and is due on Thursday, April 6th.
 You will be able to choose the group later in the semester.
 Your paper should answer three critical questions.
 First, is the group driven by strategic or psychological factors?
 Second, what are the most important goals/demands of the organization?
-Third, has the organization been successful in achieving its goals?
-A more detailed explanation of the paper will be distributed later in the semester.
+Third, has the organization been successful?